jonnyderme/Pattern-Recognition-and-Machine-Learning/README.md

 # 🧠 Pattern Recognition and Machine Learning Assignment (2024–2025)
+Assignment for the "Pattern Recognition and Machine Learning" Course
+Faculty of Engineering, AUTh
+School of Electrical and Computer Engineering
+Electronics and Computers Department

 📚 *Course:* Pattern Recognition and Machine Learning
 🏛️ *Faculty:* AUTh - School of Electrical and Computer Engineering